hobg0blin/code_readings/README.md

 # Become a Better Programmer In Ten Million Easy Steps

 Work in progress as I compile all the links I've bookmarked, downloaded, etc. over the years.

-This is a repository of links and files that I have either found useful or am saving for future reference.
+This is a repository of links and files that I have either found useful in my attempts to become a "1x programmer", or am saving for future reference.
 There are too many things to learn and I will probably forget most of them, and this is in no way a comprehensive list, but maybe it will be useful to someone out there.

 ## Table of Contents